apache/opendal/examples/rust/02-async-io/README.md

 # Chapter-02: Async IO

 In [Chapter-01](../01-init-operator/README.md), we learnt how to initiate an `Operator`.
-All operations in OpenDAL is IO bound which means most of our users will use OpenDAL in an async runtime.
+All operations in OpenDAL are IO bound which means most of our users will use OpenDAL in an async runtime.
 This chapter will discuss how to call `Operator` in async runtime and how to use OpenDAL to read and write data!

 ## Warmup